richandamy123/Projects/README.md

 # Projects
 Personal projects

-This repository contains a couple of different types of project:
+This repo will contain a couple of different types of project:

 a) Projects completed in CS50X or freecodecamp.org